 | 45 | 15 years | 45 years | 15 years |

-The practical implication: you need two separate pools of money one to fund the gap years outside super, and one inside super to provide income from 60 onwards.
+The practical implication: you need two separate pools of money.
+One to fund the gap years outside super, and one inside super to provide income from 60 onwards.

 Step 3: Apply the 25x Rule With Australian Context

-However, the 4% rule was developed using US market data from 1926–1994.
-Australian research suggests that for portfolios with significant Australian equity exposure and 30+ year retirements, a 3.5% withdrawal rate is more conservative and appropriate.
-This means a 28x multiple.
+The “25x Rule” popularised by the FIRE movement suggests you need assets equal to 25 times your annual expenses, based on a 4% annual withdrawal rate.
+However, the 4% rule was developed using US market data from 1926 to 1994.
+For portfolios with significant Australian equity exposure and 30-year-plus retirements, a 3.5% withdrawal rate is more conservative and appropriate.
+This implies a 28x multiple.

-| Annual Spending | 4% Rule (25x) | 3.5% Rule (28x) — Recommended for 30+ Year Horizons |
+| Annual spending | 4% rule (25x) | 3.5% rule (28x) recommended for 30+ year horizons |

 |---|---|---|

-| $54,840 (ASFA comfortable, single) | $1,371,000 | $1,535,000 |
+| $54,240 (ASFA comfortable, single) | $1,356,000 | $1,519,000 |

 | $70,000 | $1,750,000 | $1,960,000 |

-| $77,375 (ASFA comfortable, couple) | $1,934,000 | $2,167,000 |
+| $77,375 (ASFA comfortable, couple) | $1,934,000 | $2,165,500 |

 | $90,000 | $2,250,000 | $2,520,000 |